erildt/koReader-highlight-menu-patch/README.md

 ## Using it as highlight colors menu

-You can increase column numbers in readerhighlight.lua to make it horizontal.
+You can increase column number in readerhighlight.lua to make it horizontal.

 *koreader/frontend/apps/reader/modules/readerhighlight.lua, line 1511*
 > - local columns = 2